sasever/SQLPoolsTools/docs/SQLPoolAutoHealthCheck/ReadMe.md

 1. **HC_COLUMN_STORE_DENSITY :** Contains general statistics on the types and numbers of row groups and row counts of the CLUSTERED COLUMNSTORE INDEX tables.
 1. **HC_GENERAL_ROWGROUP_HEALTH :** Contains trimming metrics of the CLUSTERED COLUMNSTORE INDEX tables.
 1. **HC_DISTRIBUTION_LAYOUT :** Contains distribution policy related information adn table specs like partitioning, being external, index/storage type and number of rows
-1. **HC_DISTRIBUTION_SKEW_INFO:** Contains MAX to MIN/AVG/MEDIAN number of row containing distribution's skew information
+1. **HC_DISTRIBUTION_SKEW_INFO:** Contains MAX to MIN/AVG/MEDIAN number of all distribution's skew information for tables
+1. **HC_DISTRIBUTION_PARTITIONED_SKEW_INFO:** Contains MAX to MIN/AVG/MEDIAN number of all distribution's skew information for partitioned tables
 1. **HC_TABLE_STATS_INFO :** Contains info around statistics age and count
 1. **HC_BASE :** Merged version of above tables on object_id
 1. **HC_SCORES_FLAGS :** calculates Scores and Flags to identify the health